midatindex0/cloudfire/README.md

+**Doesn't work right now**

 # Cloudfire

-Cloudfire is a reverse proxy to bypass cloudflare's javascript challenge (I'm under attack mode) using playwright.
+Cloudfire is a proxy to bypass cloudflare's javascript challenge (I'm under attack mode) using playwright.

 ## How it works